-Yes, but only if the race in cancelled by the organizers.
+Yes, but only if the race is cancelled by the organizers.
 Otherwise, once fees are paid, they will not be refunded for any other reason.

 Do you allow athletes to transfer their entry to another person (allowing for a substitution of athletes)?

-Yes, provided this transfer is made at least 10 days prior to the event.
+Yes, provided this transfer is made at least four days prior to the event.
 If the substitute person does not attend on race day, no refunds or credits of any kind will be available.
-To request a transfer, contact Bob Stoudt at MontrRec@ptd.net
+Active.com registrants are able to do their own transfers online.
+Mail-in registrants may request a transfer by contacting Bob Stoudt at RStoudt@MontourRec.com.